-Just think of this: Mischief Maker, Bringer of Gifts, Lie-Smith, Truth Teller, Sly One, Sigyn’s Worry, Sigyn’s Joy.
-Or, in short, Loki.
+But to get the full story of Loki, one should think of Mischief Maker, Bringer of Gifts, Lie-Smith, Truth Teller, Sly One, Sigyn’s Worry, and Sigyn’s Joy.

-The terms that were just mentioned are generally known as kennings, common literary devices that are often found in skaldic poetry and the Eddas; the books that will be discussed in a bit.
+These terms are generally known as kennings, common literary devices that are often found in Skaldic poetry, and the Eddas.

 They’re descriptive phrases (sometimes indirectly descriptive) used in place of a noun, and modern inhabitants of the Nordic areas (also known as heathens) use kennings when addressing the gods whilst engaging in rituals and writing.
-Because it refers to the actual god, the kennings are capitalized.
+Because they refer to the actual god, the kennings are capitalized.